Prevent

 • As a minimum we provide annual staff training with interim refresher sessions as appropriate.
 The key aim is to enable all staff to be able to know and recognise the warning signs and follow our routine child protection reporting systems.

-• http://www.educateagainsthate.com/teachers/what-are-the-warning-signs-teachers/
+• https://www.educateagainsthate.com/what-should-i-do-if-i-have-a-concern-about-a-child/

 • Our Designated Safeguarding Leads have completed the REAP Training and the online Channel Awareness training.